Sh4nglj/IS6200_Review/cheatsheet/modified_document.md

 - **Characteristics**: Each NFT has uniqueness, with ownership recorded on blockchain, commonly used for digital collectibles or game assets.
 - **Example**: Purchasing a piece of digital art (such as Beeple's NFT work), with ownership recorded on the Ethereum blockchain.

+### 5.2 加密货币相关犯罪 (Cryptocurrency-Related Crimes)
+#### 5.2.1 规模与影响 (Scale and Impact)
+- **Research Data** (Foley et al., 2019):
+  - About 25% of Bitcoin users are involved in illegal activities.
+  - Approximately $76 billion in illegal transactions annually (46% of Bitcoin transactions), close to the size of US and European drug markets.
+- **Trend**: The proportion of illegal transactions has decreased with increased mainstream interest and the emergence of more opaque cryptocurrencies (such as Monero).

+#### 5.2.2 案例 (Cases)
+- **2016 Bitcoin Theft**: The US Department of Justice recovered $3.6 billion in stolen Bitcoin, the largest financial seizure in history.
+- **2024 Ethereum Attack**: Two brothers stole $25 million in 12 seconds by attacking the Ethereum blockchain, involving wire fraud and money laundering.

+**Example**: Hackers exploit cryptocurrency anonymity to purchase illegal goods on the dark web, while law enforcement agencies track fund flows through blockchain analysis.

 ### 5.3 全球加密货币监管 (Global Cryptocurrency Regulation)
 The document shows the global regulatory status of cryptocurrencies (as of November 2021):
 - **Absolute Ban**: Some countries (such as China) prohibit all cryptocurrency transactions.